SYctonu/my-oss-contrib/README.md

 committed, and pushed to my fork on GitHub:
 ![commit](/images/commit.PNG)

-Finally, I made a [pull request](https://github.com/Hrabal/TemPy/pull/32).
+With a readme that now has what should be a more accurate usage example, I made a [pull request](https://github.com/Hrabal/TemPy/pull/32).